|

 A list of "Wills & Admons for Gwinear, Cornwall 1660 - 1773" has been prepared by Kathy Weigel along with many other Cornwall Parishes.
 Also check her Cornish database page.

-For a look at modern day Gwinear, visit - UK Villages, Welcome to Gwinear
+For a look at modern day Gwinear, visit - Cornwall Guide - Gwinear

 Genuki Cornwall - Gwinear may also have further information